Jan Smit (singer): Television work

 Smit has hosted shows for the TV station TROS.
 He has also been one of the commentators for Dutch TV alongside Cornald Maas for the Eurovision Song Contest.
 On 4 December 2019, it was announced that he would be one of the three presenters of the Eurovision Song Contest 2020 in Rotterdam alongside Chantal Janzen and Edsilia Rombley.
 Eurovision 2020 was later cancelled due to the COVID-19 pandemic.
 On 16 May 2020, the planned date of the Eurovision final, an alternative program was broadcast called Eurovision: Europe Shine a Light.
 The program was broadcast in 46 countries, and was hosted by Smit, Janzen and Rombley.
 Smit was later confirmed to host the 2021 contest, alongside Janzen, Rombley, and Nikkie de Jager, which was broadcast in May 2021.
-He has also been named to the selection committee for the Dutch entry to the Eurovision Song Contest 2022.
+He was also part of the selection committee for the Dutch entry to the Eurovision Song Contest 2022.

-Smit was a coach on The Voice of Holland on it’s 2020-2021 season.
+Smit was a coach on The Voice of Holland on its 2020–2021 season.
 He was replaced by Glennis Grace the next season.

 Personal life

 Smit has two sisters, one of whom, Monique, like her brother, sings Dutch songs.

 From 2007 to 2009, he was in a relationship with actress and presenter Yolanthe Cabau.
 He lived with Cabau van Kasbergen for several months.
 Since 2009, Smit has been in a relationship with Liza Plat.
 The two got married on 11 November 2011 on the island of Sint Maarten.
 Smit and Plat have two children, a daughter and a son.

 In December 2013, Smit joined the board of FC Volendam.
-He is responsible for the general affairs of the club.
+He was responsible for the general affairs of the club. and als was club president for a brief period.

-On April 24, 2020 he received the honor of being an Officier in de Orde van Oranje-Nassau.
+On 24 April 2020 he received the honor of being an Officier in de Orde van Oranje-Nassau.